Runi-VN/JavascriptElective/period_one/readme.md

 console.log(result); //[4, 8, 12, 16]
 ```

-In the example we take the power of two to every element.
+In the example we multiply every element by 2.

 `Filter()` creates a new array with the elements of the original array that passes a test.
 ```js